marmer/hamcrest-matcher-generator/README.md

 ### Planed for future releases and known issues
 * Better hanling of private properties and members
-* Bugfix when running the build without cleaning before
 * Some Javadoc for generated methods
 * Gradle plugin
 * IntelliJ Plugin